 How many WordPress plugins are optimal?

 This question is important for the loading time or the speed at which WordPress sites or WordPress blogs load.
-The loading time is in turn important for users and one of the most important points for Google, because Google is constantly looking for new articles for its search results.
+The loading time is in turn important for users and one of the most important points for Google, because Google is constantly looking for my new articles for its Search results together.

 WordPress plugins - loading time